Orthopaedic & Rheumatologic Institute Outcomes

 Patient-Reported Outcome Measures 1 Year After Primary Unilateral Hip Arthroscopy for Labral Tear from the Prospective OME Cohort

-In 2018, two distinct surgeons performed primary unilateral hip arthroscopy surgery on 214 patients with labral tear at specific sites where the prospective Cleveland Clinic OME Cohort was active.
-Of these patients, 98.6% completed patient-reported outcome measures (PROMs) at baseline and 70.6% followed up at 1 year.
-The average patient age was 31.2 years and 35% were male.
+In 2019, four distinct surgeons performed primary unilateral hip arthroscopy surgery on 265 patients with labral tear at specific sites where the prospective Cleveland Clinic OME Cohort was active.
+Of these patients, 98.9% completed patient-reported outcome measures (PROMs) at baseline and 70.8% followed up at 1 year.
+The average patient age was 33.5 years and 30% were male.

 The box plot illustrates patients' one-year outcomes with respect to three separate PROMs: hip pain, hip function, and overall physical health.
 Here, "improvement" means that the change in score from pre-op to post-op exceeds the MCID for a PROM and is represented by the shaded region around the horizontal axis.
 The center horizontal line of each box represents the median change in PROM score, while the boxed regions above and below the center line represent the middle 50% of patients.
 Error bars represent 95% of patients and circular bubbles represent outliers.